RyderFreeman4Logos/anon-ticket/README.md

 hitting the database, then the handler re-validates against storage.
 Entries also expire after a configurable TTL (`API_PID_CACHE_TTL_SECS`, default 60s) and respect a tunable capacity (`API_PID_CACHE_CAPACITY`, default 100k) so legitimate clients can retry once the monitor catches up.
-The abstraction lives in `anon_ticket_domain` so it can later be backed by Redis or a real Bloom filter.
+A Bloom filter (`API_PID_BLOOM_ENTRIES`, `API_PID_BLOOM_FP_RATE`, defaults 100k / 0.01) provides an additional hint path with zero expected false negatives (false positives allowed), ensuring we never block real payments while still reducing cache short-circuiting noise.
+The abstractions live in `anon_ticket_domain` so they can be swapped for Redis or other backends later.

 ### Metrics & Abuse Detection